Allendale : Three dales in one

 About half a mile north of Staward Pele is Plankey Mill, a former corn mill that forms another pleasant spot on the banks of the River Allen.
 Much of the woodland along the river around Staward Gorge belongs to the National Trust.

-The woodland around Staward Peel was once the haunt of a notorious livestock thief or ‘mosstrooper’ called Dickie of Kingswood who operated in the area long after the time of the violent Border Reivers, who had carried out similar activities in the border dales back in the time of Queen Elizabeth I.
+The woodland around Staward Peel was once the haunt of a notorious livestock thief or ‘mosstrooper’ called Dickie of Kingswood who operated in the area long after the time of the Border Reivers, who had carried out similar activities in the border dales back in Tudor times.

 Legend has it that Dickie once stole some oxen from a farm at Denton Burn, on the outskirts of Newcastle and then drove them across the country to Lanercost in Cumberland, where he sold them to a farmer for a good price.